KeithCes/Bringers/Bringers/notes.md

 # stuff to do soon
 - TESTING!!!!
+- add address to your profile for editting
 - texting/calling support
 - add number of orders/bringers placed/completed/cancelled
 - add rating after order